HiBandan/modelTissueFlow/README.md

 ## Note

 Testing and contributing is very welcome, especially if you can contribute with new algorithms and features.
+In case of an issue please contact at: bandan13@gmail.com

 ## Installing